ydb-platform/ydb/ydb/docs/en/core/dev/terraform.md

 {% note warning %}

-Using Terraform, you cannot delete a column, you can only add it.
+Using Terraform, you cannot only add columns but not delete them.
 To delete a column, use the {{ ydb-short-name }} tools, then delete the column from the resource description.
-When trying to "roll" changes to the columns of the table (changing the type, name), Terraform will not try to delete them, but will try to do an update-in-place, but the changes will not be applied.
+When trying to apply changes to the table's columns (changing the data type or name), Terraform will not try to delete them but will try to do an update-in-place, though the changes will not be applied.

 {% endnote %}